luizvbo/fuzzt/README.md

   python difflib SequenceMatcher
 - [Top-N matching](#top-n-matching), a method to retrieve the best N matches from a collection of choices.
+- [Feature selection](#feature-selection), allows you to select only the features (metrics) you want to use, reducing the memory footprint of your application.

 ### Top-N Matching